particify/arsnova-server/README.md

 ### Download

 If you have no intention in contributing, you might want to consider downloading one of our pre-built WAR archives.
-You will find them in our [Maven repository](https://maven.mni.thm.de/content/repositories/snapshots/de/thm/arsnova/arsnova-war/2.0.0-SNAPSHOT/), but please do note that we are not officially offering these archives.
+You will find them in our [Maven repository](https://maven.mni.thm.de/content/repositories/snapshots/de/thm/arsnova/arsnova-backend/2.0.0-SNAPSHOT/), but please do note that we are not officially offering these archives.

 ### Building

-ARSnova consists of two main projects: arsnova-war (this repository) and arsnova-mobile.
-By building arsnova-war, you will automatically download the mobile client.
+ARSnova consists of two main projects: arsnova-backend (this repository) and arsnova-mobile.
+By building arsnova-backend, you will automatically download the mobile client.
 If you do not plan to work on the client, you won't need to build it separately.

 Because all dependencies are handled by Maven, a complete build is done with: